Before your trip, check the latest government advice for any travel alerts for your destination.

 Find paradise on Samoa

-Soak up a Thai spa
+Soak up a Thai Spa

 Where better to cleanse and heal than the home of the Thai massage.
-For the people of Thailand, massage is a way of life that's used as more of an everyday practise to relieve stress than a one-in-a-while treat.
+In Thailand, massage is a way of life that's used as more of an everyday practise to relieve stress than a once-in-a-while treat.
+And, luxury spa packages are often a third of what you'd pay for the same experience in Oz.

 The best areas for spas are Chiang Mai and Koh Samui, where treatments include body wraps, scrubs, reflexology and facilities like hot steam baths and hydrothermal pools.